-This letter responds to a letter dated April 19, 2016, in which you request rulings on the gift, estate, and generation-skipping transfer (GST) tax consequences of a proposed declaratory judgment.
+This letter responds to a letter dated May 10, 2016, from your authorized representative, and subsequent correspondence, in which you request rulings on the gift, estate, and generation-skipping transfer (GST) tax consequences of a proposed declaratory judgment.

 On Date 1, a date before October 21, 1942, Grantor and Grantor's spouse, A, established Trust, an irrevocable trust, for the primary benefit of Son.